controldata23/Foresight-Institution/Case study report.md

-For details of the SQL queries, see the “analysis.sql” file attached to this report.
+For details of the SQL queries, [click here.]